Skip to content

 Supported types when decoding:

-• Any container which supports clear() and emplace(key, value).
+• Any container that supports clear() and emplace(key, value).

 OcaBitstring#